-It’s pretty obvious that, no matter what your skill level or experience, you will be able to make a great cup of espresso, cappuccino or iced latte with the Rivo.
+No matter what your skill level or experience, you will be able to make a great cup of espresso with this machine.

 Keurig Rivo Lavazza Pods

-Delicato: medium roast, chocolate and citrus notes.
-Rainforest Alliance Certified.
+Delicato – medium roast, Rainforest Alliance Certified with chocolate and citrus notes.

 Decaf – decaf option, medium roast, smooth, citrus and dried fruit notes.

 Can you use regular K-cups in Rivo?
 No, this machine is only compatible with the Rivo-Lavazza coffee pods.

 Keurig Rivo reusable cup?!
 Unfortunately, they don’t have a refillable rivo cup in the offer, so you won’t be able to use your own coffee (not yet, at least).

 Keurig Rivo brew sizes?!
 The Rivo offers two brew sizes 1.4 and 2.8 oz.
 That’s like single and double espresso shot.
-But, that’s an espresso.
-When making lattes and cappuccinos you will add milk and get a proper size drink (normally 6 – 8 ounces).
+Of course, this is not a final size of your latte or cappuccino.
+Combined with milk, you get normally about 6 – 8 oz latte/cappuccino.